-- balance sheets are translated into Euros at the closing rate; - income statements and cash flows are translated at the average rate for the period;
+- balance sheets are translated into Euros at the closing rate; - income statements and cash flows are translated at the average rate for the period; - resulting differences are recognised in equity under the heading "Translation adjustments".

 Translation adjustments affecting a monetary item that is an integral part of the Group's net investment in a consolidated foreign company are included in consolidated equity until the disposal or liquidation of the net investment, at which date they are recognised as income or expenses in the income statement, in the same way as other exchange differences concerning the company.